top of page

 Know If You Can Walk Backwards in Your Dress:

 Ensure that your dress allows for comfortable and safe movement.
-If you bustle the dress also ensure you can walk backwards.
-Some bustle styles have parts of the dress still on the floor.
+If you bustle the dress, ensure you can walk backwards.
+Some bustle styles leave parts of the dress on the floor.

 Know If You Like How You Look When You Lift Your Arms (for Suits/Tuxedos):